ahoward/rails_build/README.md

   rails_build is a very small, fast enough, static site generator built on top of the rails you already know and love.

+  it's been in production usage for close to a decade but i've been too busy to relase it until now.  also, #wtf is up with javascript land?!

   it has a small set of dependencies, namely the `parallel` gem, and requires absolutely minimal configuration.  it should be pretty darn self
   explanatory: